A community initiative to improve health in Mohave County, AZ

 - Researchers collect facts and statistics regarding health and quality-of-life in Mohave County.
 This process includes speaking to Mohave County residents to obtain their insights.
 The information is then published in a report called a Community Health Needs Assessment (CHNA).

 - Based on the information in the CHNA, KRMC and MCDPH work with community members and stakeholders to identify priority health issues.
-Those groups develop a plan to address the chosen priorities in three Mohave County regions: Kingman, Bullhead City, and Lake Havasu City.
+Those groups develop a plan to address the chosen priorities in their local area.
 We document the results of these planning efforts in a Community Health Improvement Plan (CHIP) for each region.

 - Guided by the priorities and strategies outlined in each community’s respective CHIP, community participants collaborate to implement each region’s health improvement plan.